Maya Lowlands: Southern

 The Southern Lowlands are generally characterised by relatively high rainfall and temperatures, typically ranging within 80–120 in per annum and 77–95 F, respectively.
-Their rainy season ranges between nine to eleven months, with the dry season compressed to three months or fewer, with the latter typically occurring during March–May.
+Their rainy season ranges between nine and eleven months, with the dry season compressed to three months or fewer, with the latter typically occurring during March–May.
 Their terrain ranges from broken karst topography, predominated by rain-forest and limestone formations, to low-lying coastal topography, predominated by swamps.
 Prominent bodies of water within the Southern Lowlands, which often feature relatively deep and fertile soils, include the Usumacinta River and its tributaries, the Sarstoon River, Lake Izabal, the Rio Dulce, the alluvial valley of the lower Motagua, and the Chamelecon and Ulua Rivers.
+Prominent groupings of archaeological sites within the Southern Lowlands include the Southern Belize Region.

 The Southern Lowlands generally encompass portions of Chiapas, Tabasco, and Campeche in Mexico, Huehuetenango, El Quiche, Alta Verapaz, Izabal, and Peten in Guatemala, Cayo, Stann Creek, and Toledo in Belize, and Cortes, Santa Barbara, and Copan in Honduras.

 Geography

 Physical

-The Lowlands are generally characterised by elevations below 1000–2625 ft and a tropical climate.
+The Lowlands are generally characterised by elevations below 1000–2625 ft and a hot, tropical climate.
 They are predominantly covered by evergreen tropical forests, which tend to grow taller and denser in the southern Lowlands, given increased rainfall in this area, compared to the northern Lowlands, which experience relatively less rainfall.
 The climate of the eastern coasts is made relatively warmer and more humid by the Atlantic North Equatorial Current and the Gulf Stream.

+Human

+The Lowlands have been deemed the 'most central [subdivision of the Maya Region] to the story of Maya civilisation,' with tentative estimates placing the region's population in circa AD 800 at 2–10 million, and 17 of the largest 19 ancient Maya cities located in the region.

+Climate

+The Lowlands are characterised by a hot, tropical climate, and are thus traditionally known as tierra caliente in Spanish.
+The area experiences two seasons, wet and dry ones, with rainfall during the wet season usually peaking in June and October.
+Mean annual rainfall typically ranges within 20–120 in, with temperatures typically within 77–95 F.

+Scholars have traditionally assumed that the Lowlands' present-day climate had 'always been the same, all through Maya prehistory and history,' but palaeoclimatic research has 'challenged this assumption, revealing far more climatic fluctuation than previously anticipated.'
+In particular, climate proxies from Quintana Rooan lakes and Belizean caves have provided 'a continuous record of climate changes for the Maya Lowlands extending over a period of 3,500 years.'
+These have revealed, for instance, particularly severe or prolonged droughts during AD 200–300, 420, 820–870, 930, and 1020–1100, some of which are thought to have played a part in the collapse of various ancient cities.